The Interplay between Frustration and Entanglement in Many-Body Systems: Frustration originated from geometrical and quantum sources

-Surprisingly, for $\gamma=1$, where the frustration reaches the minimum for any fixed $N$, this family of models has the same frustration as in the case with the separable ground states ($J_x=J_y=0$) given in Eq.~(\ref{resultsep}).
-This unexpected identity is most likely due to the fact that in this case the Hamiltonian commutes with the total magnetization along the $z$-axis ($S_z=\sum_i\sigma_i^z$).
-This implies that the eigenstates of the Hamiltonian can be decomposed into $N+1$ non-interacting subspaces, exactly like in the case $J_x=J_y=0$.
-However, note that the degeneracy in the this case of the global ground state scales exponentially with $N$, whereas in the case ($J_x,J_y\not=0$) we have no degeneracy.
+In strong contrast to discussed short-range models one observes a strong dependence of the behaviour for values of $J_x,J_y$ above or below the symmetry line $J_y=-J_x$, which is illustrated in Fig.~(\ref{InfRangeFrustration}).

-On the contrary in the cases $\gamma\rightarrow 0,\infty$ the characteristic frustration functions tends to the maximum possible value in this region, $\frac{1}{2}$, independently of the values of $J_x,J_y$ and $N$.
-Taking into account that in the thermodynamic limit also the minimum of the frustration, Eq.~\ref{resultsep}), tends to $\frac{1}{2}$, we can conclude that in the thermodynamic limit the value of frustration of any pair of spins tends to $\frac{1}{2}$ for the whole family under consideration.
+The models located above the line (white area in Fig.~(\ref{InfRangeFrustration})), i.e. those with $\ket{\psi^+}$ as a local ground state, are always described by the non-degenerate Hamiltonian.
+In this case, any single pair of spins has a value of the frustration in the interval $\Bigl[ \frac{1}{2} \frac{N-2}{N-1}, \frac{1}{2} \Bigr]$.
+Notice that $\frac{1}{2} \frac{N-2}{N-1}$ coincides with the value of frustration in Eq.~(\ref{resultsep}).
+The minimum of frustration is reached for models with $J_x=J_y>0$.
+In general, the numerical analysis shows that the value of frustration of each single pair of spins does not change along the line

-In Ref.~\cite{Giampaolo2015} it was generally shown that for models with a non-degenerated local ground state there is a striking relation (monogamy) between frustration and the value of the local entanglement.
-Applying it to our case the concurrence~\cite{Hill1997,Wootters1998}, a computable measure of bipartite entanglement, is bounded from above by the value $\frac{1}{N-1}$, thus approaches zero in the thermodynamic limit.
+This unexpected identity can be explained by noting that the Hamiltonian~(\ref{generalHamiltonian}) commutes with the total magnetization $\hat{S}_z=\sum_i\hat{\sigma}_i^z$ along the $z$-axis if $J_x=J_y$.
+Therefore, the spectrum of the Hamiltonian can be decomposed into $N+1$ non-interacting samples as can be done in the classical limit as well.
+However, it should be noted that the degeneracy of the global ground state in the classical limit analysed in Sec.~\ref{classical_infinite} increases exponentially with $N$, whereas in the quantum models we have no degeneracy at all.